jennifer-spillane/cerianthus/ceri2020_assembly.md

 In the end, I made new genomechunks in exactly the same way as before, and did not have the same problem again.
 This is not a very satisfactory conclusion, but it is working again, so hopefully if the same thing happens later in the polishing phase, I can just do the same thing.

+#### The current (8-20-20) "final" iteration of this assembly is here: /mnt/lustre/macmaneslab/jlh1023/cerianthid/assembly_2020/ceri_pol4.fasta

 ### Mapping